-Three percent of all samples are quality checked for taxonomic difference by reprocessing at the external facility and percent difference in enumeration (PDE) and Percent Taxonomic Disagreement (PTD) are calculated (Stribling et al. 2008).
-Percent difference in enumeration (PDE) must not exceed 5%; PTD must not exceed 2% at the genus level and 5% at the species level.
+Laboratories also double check a subset of their identifications to confirm accuracy and detection data transcription errors.
+Three percent of all samples are quality checked for taxonomic difference by reprocessing at the external facility; laboratories calculate percent difference in enumeration (PDE) and Percent Taxonomic Disagreement (PTD) (Stribling et al. 2008).
+Percent difference in enumeration (PDE in table mos_sorting) must not exceed 5%; PTD must not exceed 2% at the genus level and 5% at the species level (genusPTD and speciesPTD in the table mos_sorting).
 Where values exceed these thresholds, discrepancies are reconciled in the final datasheets.
 Notes on subsamples where QC was performed and results can be found in the 'remarks' column of the applicable tables.Details on the calculations of these fields can be found in the external lab SOP.